chef/chef/docs/dev/how_to/releasing_chef_infra.md

 ### Announce the Build

-We want to make sure to announce the build on Discourse and it's helpful that these announcements come from real people because people like people and not machines.
-You can copy an previous release announcement and change the version numbers and release notes content.
+We want to make sure to announce the build on Discourse.
+It is helpful that these announcements come from real people because people like people and not machines.
+You can copy a previous release announcement, and change the version numbers and release notes content.

 Also make sure to announce the build in any social media platforms you present on if you feel comfortable doing so.
 It's great to announce it in `#sous-chefs` and `#general` in Community Slack as well as on Twitter where we tend to get a good response.